-

 There are a couple of ways to obtain MYA Membership for a new member.

-- Request from the membership secretary, a link to our online form where you complete the new member details and make payment with a credit or debit card.
+- Contact the membership secretary and request the link to an online form where you complete the new member details and make payment with a credit or debit card.
 This is the fasted method.

 a) Your Club